 Segmenting and using your data

-Being able to search and segment your data gives you so many options for effectively managing your leads.
+Being able to search and segment your data gives you so many options for effective lead management.
+Segmentation is also valuable for your marketing efforts and helps to generate leads with paid advertising.

-It means that you can send targeted messages or campaigns to only those people who fit a particular description.
+It means that your sales team (or marketing team) can send targeted messages or campaigns to only those people who fit a particular description.
 Or assigning leads to the salesperson who is best equipped to deal with their questions.
+Managing sales leads is not the easiest thing, but you can get great value for your business with proper segmentation and a good lead management process.

-This segmentation also gives you the ability to report on the performance of different campaigns or lead sources.
-That way you can see what is doing well and where to invest your budget in the future.
+This segmentation also gives your sales team members the ability to report on the performance of different campaigns or lead sources.
+That way, you can see what is doing well and where to invest your budget in the future.

-If you are using OpenCRM as your CRM lead management system of choice, you can build and automate reports to be sent to you on a regular basis.
+If you are using OpenCRM as your CRM lead management system of choice for managing leads, you can build and automate reports to be sent to you on a regular basis.
 I.e. every Monday morning ahead of your sales meeting.
 You can also create lists for your sales team to work from, crafting individual views for each person with just a few clicks.

 This segmentation is key to managing your leads because it means you can spend your time taking action and building relationships, rather than searching for the leads that would benefit from those actions.

-So you’ve got your data in a CRM and it’s accurate, with loads of relevant information for each person.
+So you’ve got your data in a customer relationship management system and it’s accurate, with loads of relevant information for each person.
 The time has come to start building those relationships.

-It’s the same with any PDFs, mail merges, or other documents you want to send out.
+It’s the same with any PDFs, mail merges, or other marketing content you want to send out to a potential customer.

 However you decide to manage it, the importance of well-written, accurate, and branded communications during the sales process cannot be overstated.